 We understand that a pupil may make an allegation against a member of staff or staff may have concerns about another staff member.
-If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or being aware of the information, will immediately inform the principal or the DSL.
+If such an allegation is made, or information is received which suggests that a person may be unsuitable to work with children, the member of staff receiving the allegation or being aware of the information, will immediately inform the Principal or the DSL.

-On all such occasions, the principal or the DSL will discuss the content of the allegation with the local authority designated officer (LADO) within 24 hours and before taking any further action.
+On all such occasions, the Principal or the DSL will discuss the content of the allegation with the local authority designated officer (LADO) within 24 hours and before taking any further action.

-If the allegation made to a member of staff concerns the principal, the person receiving the allegation will immediately inform the safeguarding governor who will consult the LADO as above, without notifying the principal first.
-Contact details for the safeguarding governor can be found in section 3 of this policy, on posters displayed around the school and on the visitors' leaflets.
+If the allegation made to a member of staff concerns the Principal, the person receiving the allegation will immediately inform the Safeguarding Governor (Libby Nicholas) who will consult the LADO as above, without notifying the Principal first.
+Contact details for the

+Safeguarding Governor (Libby Nicholas) can be found in section 3 of this policy, on posters displayed around the school and on the visitors' leaflets.